piotr-edit/piotr-edit.github.io/index.md

 <br/>
 ✿ ✿ ✿ ✿ ✿
 <br/>
-i also welcome ideas for artistic/academic collaborations.
+i also welcome ideas for artistic/academic collaborations. recently into: horses.